samlin0906/Arduino/README.md

 This makes it possible to represent binary words in such a way that the decimal value can be read digit by digit. https://www.sps-lehrgang.de/bcd-code/

-int DectoBCD(int Dec, unsigned char *Bcd, int length) {
+//int DectoBCD(int Dec, unsigned char *Bcd, int length) {
      int i;
      int temp;